Programs

 Yiddish Break

-Now in its third year, Yiddish Break is an annual event at which young Yiddish speakers and enthusiasts meet for a weekend to experience Yiddish language and culture.
-This spring two Yiddish Breaks were held, one at the Jewish Theological Seminary in New York, and another at the University of Chicago.
-At these, over 50 people from a wide variety of backgrounds and denominations came together to eat, chat, play games, participate in workshops, attend seminars, and sing songs.
-Activities are either in Yiddish or are about Yiddish.
+Now in its sixth year, Yiddish Break is an annual event at which young Yiddish speakers and enthusiasts meet for a weekend to experience Yiddish language and culture.
+Yiddish Breaks have previously been held at Harvard University, Brandeis University, the Jewish Theological Seminary in New York, the University of Chicago, and the University of Maryland.
+At Yiddish Break, area college students and young people from a wide variety of backgrounds and denominations come together to eat, chat, play games, participate in workshops, attend seminars, and sing songs in Yiddish and English.
+Kosher meals are provided; local housing is arranged by visiting attendees.

 Read about the first Yiddish Break in Chicago, by organizer Sonia Gollance.

-E-mail us at yiddishbreak@yugntruf.org for more information or to ask about organizing a Yiddish Break at your campus.
+E-mail us at yiddishbreak@yugntruf.org for more information or to ask about organizing a Yiddish Break on your campus.

 Svives